aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ### Comparison

-Procedure: To compare a/b and c/d to see which is larger, ensure denominators b and d are positive (by multiplying fractions by -1/-1 if necessary), and then compare (a &times; d) and (b &times; c) to see which is larger
+Procedure: To compare a/b and c/d to see which is larger, ensure denominators b and d have the same sign (by multiplying one fraction by -1/-1 if necessary), and then compare (a &times; d) and (b &times; c) to see which is larger

-Explanation of Procedure:

-1. As is the case for all numbers, to compare a/b and c/d, compute a/b &minus; c/d and check the sign by comparing with zero.
-2. The general result for subtraction gives (a &times; d &minus; b &times; c)/(b &times; d)
-3. After ensuring b and d are positive, and because the subtraction result is being compared with zero, the sign of the subtraction result can be completely determined by the sign of the numerator alone: (a &times; d &minus; b &times; c).
-4. And since that numerator is a subtraction expression, we can interpret it as a comparison between (a &times; d) and (b &times; c)

 Examples: *Use cross multiply*.